ryanatkn/gro/src/docs/slop/filer.md

 │  • Add new batch to queue (avoids deep recursion)                   │ │  • Process next batch from queue                                    │
-│  • Mark all disknodes as processed (loop prevention)                │ │  • Return to step 5 for observer processing                         │
+│  • Mark all disknodes as processed (loop prevention)                │ │  • Return to step 4 for resource pre-loading                        │
 │  • Continue until queue empty                                       │
 └────────────────────────────────────────────────────────────────────┘
                                     │